Documentation

 Documentation includes tutorials, which are examples with an associated page under /doc/tutorial explaining the goal of the example and guiding the reader through the code.
 We try to use the literalinclude directive <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-literalinclude> wherever possible to ensure the tutorial and example don’t diverge.
 Remember to update the line numbers whenever you update the examples in the tutorial.

 How to we decide if documentation is good?
-By observing how effective it is used in practice.
-If a question on Arbor (regardless of medium) is satisfactorily resolved (on both sides!) with a pointer to the (relevant section in the) docs, the documentation was good.
-If, on the other hand, explanation was needed, the documentation was bad.
+By observing how effectively it is used in practice.
+If a question on Arbor (regardless of medium) is satisfactorily resolved (on both sides!) with a pointer to the (relevant section in the) docs, the documentation is good.
+If, on the other hand, an explanation is needed, the documentation is bad.

 If you found the documentation to be insufficiently clear or elaborate, you must consider this a bug and find or file an issue and if you are able, make a pull request.